qcif-training/2021-08-30-UQ-Unix/index.md

 Modify the block below if there are any special requirements.
 {% endcomment %}
 <p id="requirements">
-  <strong>Requirements:</strong> There are no specific requirements for this workshop.
-Participants will be provided with access to a university computer with required software pre-installed
+  <strong>Requirements:</strong> You will need to provide your own laptop computer, connected to the Eduroam wifi network and with a Unix terminal program installed (please see instructions at bottom of page).
 </p>

 {% comment %}